dkluin/gtamaptk/README.md

 - There was a separate 3ds max script I wrote which more or less does the same thing as gtamaptk-buildtxdfolders, except that it never read an IDE.
 It just copy-pasted textures from one big folder to a destination folder, allowing us to build them with Magic later.

 ## Permission
-You're free to use anything for this project, given attribution (see also LICENSE.md)
+You're free to use anything from this project, given attribution (see also LICENSE.md)